wmglab-duke/ascent/README.md

 * **Finished Tasks** (since September 1)
     * Implement each cuff as a sum of parts in a fully parameterized fashion
     * Add cuff specific parameters to JSON files (saved by parameters for each instance)
-    * clean up and annotate existing MATLAB code for building FEM's (electrode, nerve, general model parameters)
+    * Clean up and annotate existing code for building FEM's (electrode, nerve, general model parameters)
     * now incorporate into model) standardize geometry indexing
     * reading/writing data from Java, especially wrt JSON files
     * IdentifierManager